koencheong/CPP/cpp05/README.md

 2. Is the virtual keyword necessary?
 In C++ if you declare a method virtual in the base class then it's virtual also in derived class, even if the virtual keyword is omitted.
-For documentation purposes is however in my opinion nice to repeat it anyway.
+For documentation purposes is however nice to repeat it anyway.

 https://stackoverflow.com/questions/22493294/what-is-the-meaning-of-this-header-virtual-const-char-what-const-throw
 ## Why use exceptions?